 In today’s hyper-competitive job market, planning out your strategy for hiring the best candidates is an absolute must.
-With a clearly defined approach to your recruitment efforts, you’ll likely build a large pool of high-quality applicants to choose from.
+With a clearly defined approach to your recruiting process, you’ll likely build a large pool of high-quality applicants to choose from.

 Use the following best practice recruiting strategies to help you make the correct hiring decision!